-In January 2017, Civic Exchange published a report on the Hong Kong public’s awareness and attitudes toward biodiversity conservation.
+In January 2017, Civic Exchange published its “First Baseline Study of the General Public’s Awareness and Attitudes Towards Biodiversity Conservation in Hong Kong.”
 The report was updated in July 2017.
 To download the updated report, click on the link above.

 • This project establishes the public’s awareness and attitudes towards biodiversity and its conservation in Hong Kong.